PittSailbot/pittsailbot.github.io/docs/docs/Troubleshooting.md

    - **Swapping the Ground and V+ wires** could destroy the PCB.
    - **Accidentally shorting the battery terminals** could destroy the battery.

+### Check the Fuses
+If there's overly high current on the PCB at any time then the fuses will blow, disconnecting power from part of the board
+- Visually inspect the wire inside the fuse, it should be intact and connecting both sides of the fuse
+- Try a continuity test (wifi signal) using the multimeter, you should hear a beep if they are connected

 ---

 ## Wi-Fi Connectivity